-If given the opportunity, Charden would be happy to join a follow-up project: 'I would join the project again at a different level.
+At the end of his Linguacuisine experience, Charden said that if the opportunity arose, he would be happy to join a follow-up project: "I would join the project again at a different level.
 It was a pleasure to see people on the last session to be able to follow my recipe. [...]
 From where I started, I made enormous progress.
-I improved a lot in terms of skills and I improved myself as a person'
+I improved a lot in terms of skills and I improved myself as a person."